ADO.NET Entity Framework Support

 Entity Framework Canonical Functions support

-dotConnect data providers support most of the Entity Framework Canonical Functions for Oracle, MySQL, PostgreSQL and SQLite.
+dotConnect data providers support most of the Entity Framework Canonical Functions for Oracle, MySQL, PostgreSQL, SQLite, and DB2.

-dotConnect data providers support Dynamic database creation and database deletion for Entity Framework v1, v4.x and v5.
+dotConnect data providers support Dynamic database creation and database deletion for Entity Framework v1, v4.x, v5, and v6.
+They also support Code-First Migrations for Entity Framework 4.3 and higher.

 Database-specific features: